-- One empty desk space between students, unless room space prohibits this distribution. - Keep eyes on their own exam in all testing situations. - Place all non-examination materials on the floor (e.g., books, bags, caps, phones, smart watches). - Remain in the room during the examination.
+- One empty desk space between students, unless room space prohibits this distribution. - Keep eyes on their own exam in all testing situations. - Place all non-examination materials on the floor (e.g., books, bags, caps, 'phones, smart watches). - Remain in the room during the examination (e.g., to take a bathroom break).

-Lab skills or objective structures clinical examinations (OSCEs)
+Lab Skills or Objective Structures Clinical Examinations (OSCEs)

 Students may demonstrate skill according to a rubric or Pass/Fail for lab assessments and OSCEs.
 Missing a scheduled assessment or OSCE may be counted as a failure.
 Failure following three trials will result in a failing grade for the course.
-For all courses that have lab skills, assessments, or OSCEs, a student must pass them in order to pass the course.
+For all courses that have lab skills, assessments or OSCEs, a student must pass them in order to pass the course.